 Include a Nonce element in the first Authentication frame to indicate SNonce.

 Include an RSNE in the first Authentication frame to indicate AKM and pairwise cipher suite.
 Version field shall be set to 1.
 Pairwise Cipher Suite Count field shall be set to 1.
 AKM Suite Count field shall be set to 1.
-PMKID Count field, if present, shall be set to 0.
+PMKID count and PMKID list set corresponding to PMKSA identifiers if exists.
 All other fields shall be as specified in 9.4.2.23 (RSNE) and 12.6.3 (RSNA policy selection in an infrastructure BSS).(#1154)

 Not include an AKM Suite Selector element.